priscillahnalubega/Python-for-beginners/README.md

     # Indented Block of Code
 ```

--Python uses indentation to define code blocks.
+- Python uses indentation to define code blocks.
--The use of tabs or spaces (consistent use is important) signifies a block of code</li>
+- The use of tabs or spaces (consistent use is important) signifies a block of code</li>

 ### Variables and Data types
 ```python